 The only way to know how hard your water is by having it tested.
 There are on-site testing methods that are reliable or you can have a sample taken to a certified laboratory.
 If you have a private well, there can be a very different hardness level than even the house across the street with a private well.
 Hard water interferes with many cleaning tasks, from doing the laundry to washing dishes to taking a shower.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Dishes and glasses get spotted or streaky and a film may build up on shower doors, bathtubs, sinks and faucets.
 Clothes can look dingy and feel rough and scratchy.
 Magnesium and Calcium may have major affects on your home’s plumbing and your ability to clean, even though the EPA has no published limits on these.
 Scale from hard water can build-up inside water heaters insulating the temperature sensor inside the tank creating extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will likely require early replacement.
 Hard water can also cause scale build-up in pipes that can lower water pressure throughout the home (see photo below).

 The primary hard water minerals are calcium and magnesium (the hardness minerals), while iron and manganese (“The Stainers”) can also be found in water, mostly in private wells.
 Depending on whether the contaminant’s form is in solution or particulate, these contaminants can be removed with a water softener and/or a properly specified sediment water filtration installation.

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Hudson & Middleton, MA .
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.com/publications/.
-You can contact us by email at [email protected] or by calling us at 800-539-1100.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Hudson & Middleton, MA.
+Articles published by the Company can be seen in Water Technology Magazines at https://h2ocare.com/pub/.
+Contact us at email@example.com or 800-539-1100.